Digital Marketing After 12th Commerce

 1. Search Engine Optimisation (SEO)

 SEO specialists help websites rank on Google without paying for ads.
 Core tools include Google Search Console, Ahrefs, Semrush, and Screaming Frog.
 Entry-level SEO roles in India pay ₹2.5–4.5 LPA; senior specialists with 3–4 years of experience earn ₹7–15 LPA.
+Learn more: what is SEO and how does it work.s:

 2. Performance Marketing (Paid Ads)